KajFromHH/jansson-mobile-development-hh-course-final-project-2025/documents/appendix_1_for_dev_log.md

 I started to develop my interactive story / visual novel app.
 For simplicity sake, I shall recall my conceptual story app from now on as _VN-app_.

+When I started my project, following question sprung up:

+1. _Horizontally or vertically?_

+In most of visual novels / interactive stories that I have played in PC and game system, they have been presented in horizontal (or landscape) window view as default.
+This due our most screen devices (TV and PC monitors) are also in horizontal dimensions.
+According to users visual novels forums, the horizontal view also allows multiple characters to be in same scene.

+However, for mobile visual novels, the vertical view (i.e. portait mode) is _**ergonomically**_ better than the horizontal view.
+The user stated that horizontal view fatigues their hands faster than the vertical view.

+Thus, I have decided to develop my VN-app in vertical mode.
+Though I will sacrifice the option to present multiple in same scene / screen.
+Also I need to res-tructure the story convention, that are common in most visual novels (in horizontal view).

+2. __